• The John Day Fossil Beds is home to the world's most extensive fossil collection

 John Day Fossil Beds: Camping & Lodging

-Camping is prohibited anywhere at the John Day Fossil Beds National Monument.
-However, the surrounding area has multiple campgrounds such as Bingham Springs Campground, Burnt Ranch Campground, and Antelope RV Park.
+Camping is not allowed within the John Day Fossil Beds National Monument itself.
+However, several campgrounds are located nearby, including Bingham Springs Campground, Burnt Ranch Campground, and Antelope RV Park.

-Painted Hills Vacation Rentals provides more modern accommodations, while Mitchell City Park is open for camping.
+Painted Hills Vacation Rentals provides more modern accommodations, while Mitchell City Park offers camping facilities.

 Affordable Vacation Rentals Near John Day Fossil Beds National Monument